ednapiranha/generaltoast-multi/README.md

 ### Copy over json files and adjust values as needed

 > cp local.json-dist local.json

-> cp whitelist.json-dist whitelist.json

-whitelist.json contains emails that are allowed to manage posts.

 Include your Amazone S3 key, secret and bucket in local.json so that you can upload photos.